Facts about the LEAP Act

 Apprenticeships Offer Benefits to Employers and Employees:

 Benefits of the registered apprenticeship system include incremental wage increases, improved skills, career advancement, enhanced retention, and increased productivity.
 A 2012 evaluation by Mathematica Policy Research found that individuals who completed registered apprenticeship programs earned over $240,000 more over their careers than individuals not participating in such apprenticeship programs and the tax return on every Federal Government dollar invested in registered apprenticeship programs was $27.

 Expanding apprenticeships is a common sense solution to enhance employment opportunities in rewarding career fields such as manufacturing, health care, and information technology.
 Furthermore, according to the Brookings Institution, approximately 45 percent of all jobs over the next decade will be in ”middle skill” occupations, which require more than a high school diploma but less than a bachelor’s degree.
 Strengthening the apprenticeship model will help improve economic opportunities and meet the demand for a skilled workforce.

 Registered apprenticeship programs are an efficient way to ensure employer needs are matched with employee skills.
 Together, the U.S. Department of Labor Office of Apprenticeship and state apprenticeship agencies establish a set of standards necessary for completion and administer the programs nationwide.
 Upon program completion, apprentices are issued a nationally recognized credential that certifies their skills and proficiency.

-In the U.S., there are currently over 358,000 apprentices in 21,000 registered apprenticeship programs, representing only 0.2 percent of the nation’s workforce.
+Nationwide, there are currently over 410,000 apprentices in 19,000 registered apprenticeship programs, representing only 0.2 percent of the total workforce.
 The LEAP Act promotes economic empowerment by creating a federal version of the apprenticeship tax credit pioneered by South Carolina to help meet the demand for workers with advanced skills.